Read the latest information on

-Grain farmer Ron Creagh from Nungarin, WA is the winner of the Plant Biosecurity Farmer of the Year Award, announced at the Australian Farmer of the Year Awards held in Melbourne last night.
+Grain farmer Ron Creagh from Nungarin, WA was a winner of the Plant Biosecurity Farmer of the Year Award.

 Ron captured the award with the depth and breadth of his experience, which plays a role not only in his own business but also the broader community and the WA grains industry.

 Brad Siebert, Plant Health Australia’s manager for biosecurity planning and implementation, said: “The potential sources of biosecurity risks are clear to Ron.
 He recognises that practicing on-farm biosecurity is fundamental to the long-term success of his business.